liangliang1120/leetcode/notes/SlidingWindow.md

 ### [3.
 Longest Substring Without Repeating Characters](https://github.com/liangliang1120/leetcode/blob/main/solutions/3LongestSubstringWithout%20RepeatingCharacters.py)
 - no matter use set or dict to make sure the substring without repeating
 - left and right both start from 0
-- right move, and check whether include repeating character
+- right pointer move
-- if has repeating character, left pointer move to right util no repeating character inside of the substring
+- if has repeating character, left pointer move to right util no repeating character (the right pointer value) inside of the substring
 - Time: O(n), Space: O(n)